The following statement introduces the book Truth War by John MacArthur:

 Practicing what you preach is another...

-So, John MacArthur seems to have a good track on what is going on in the twisting of Christianity today.
+By his words, John MacArthur seems to have a good track on what is going on in the twisting of Christianity today.
 So, what is my issue?
-Well, in a book from 2018, Marxianity by Brannon M. Howse, the author presents some clear evidence that Mr. MacArthur is indeed supporting some very socialistic activists - even to the point of putting them up on his stage to address the congregation.
+Well, in a book from 2018, Marxianity by Brannon M. Howse, the author presents some clear evidence that Mr. MacArthur is indeed supporting some very socialistic activists - even to the point of putting them up on his stage to address his congregation.
 While he does not appear to outright support their stated views, he does give them a pulpit form which to present them.

 So, what's the problem?

 Well, if you have read any of the other pages on this site, you'll have an idea of where I am going.
-Let's look at what MacArthur practices.
+Let's look at what MacArthur, along with the members of his congregation, practices.

 Just staying with the major issues, Sabbath, Easter, and Christmas, MacArthur has the following stands: